How Much Should Parents Borrow for College?

 Things to Consider

-- Are there more affordable alternatives?
-Have you looked into all other options?
+Have you looked into all the other options?
 There are many colleges with great programs that are very affordable.
 Is there a difference between living at home and staying on campus, or remaining in your state as opposed to going to college in another state?
 Can your child earn credits through AP exams, community college, or taking core classes at a local college during the summer?
 These can all help to reduce the cost burden at the primary college.

-- What is your student’s financial role?
-If you simply cannot afford the full cost of a college education, have a rational discussion with your child about their participation in the financial process.
+If you simply cannot afford the full cost of college education, have a rational discussion with your child about their participation in the financial process.
 State in no uncertain terms whether your student will be expected to earn money during the academic year and breaks.
 How much of the student loans do you expect your child to repay after graduation?
 Look closely at anticipated income for your child’s major and college to determine if there is a reasonable expectation of being able to repay all of the money borrowed.

 How Does It Affect the Family?